sinkstyt/game-project/README.md

 ## Setup/Installation Requirements

-View directly:
-* You can view this directly on my <a href="https://sinkstyt.github.io/game-project/index.html" target="_blank">GitHub pages</a>.

 Download the repo:
 * Go to https://github.com/sinkstyt/game-project
 * Navigate to and click the green ![green code button](src/images/code_button.png) button on middle upper right part of webpage.